Information argument

 Matter involves mass which is weighable in a gravitational field.
 In contrast, all non-material entities (for example, information, consciousness, intelligence, will) are massless, and thus have zero weight.
 Something which is itself solely material never creates anything non-material.
 There can be no new information [such as we find in DNA] without an intelligent, purposeful sender.[1]

 Gitt says information is massless.
-Based on the weight of all the electrons that carry information on the internet, it has been estimated that the internet weighs as much as five ounces.[2]
+Yet, based on the weight of all the electrons that carry information on the internet, it has been estimated that the internet weighs as much as five ounces.[2]
 (For comparison, the weight of the electrons in a bottlenose dolphin is estimated to be eight ounces.)
 A concept held in consciousness is stored in the brain’s neurons in chemical and electrical form, so it has mass as well, even when the concept lacks gravitas.

-Writing down all this information would be a daunting task to say the least, yet the various peach qualities we have enumerated constitute only a tiny fraction of the information encoded in the peach.
-To record all information in the peach would require writing out the state of each subatomic particle at each possible time interval.
+Suppose we wrote down all information encoded in a peach—its color, consistency, pH level, water content, tensile strength, and so forth—down to the cubic nanometer scale.[4]+ Writing down all this information would be a daunting task to say the least, yet the various peach qualities we have enumerated constitute only a tiny fraction of the information encoded in the peach.
+To record all information in the peach would require writing down the state of each subatomic particle at each possible time interval.
 In attempting this task, we would come to appreciate that the peach itself is a magnificently concise repository of that information.[5]+

 Baruch Spinoza subscribed to substance monism, the belief that everything is made of different states (or phases) of the same substance.
 Einstein remarked, “Spinoza is the greatest of modern philosophers, because he is the first philosopher who deals with the soul and the body as one, not as two separate things.”[9]